+CONDUCT

-CONDUCT (Applicability of School Rules)
+Applicability of School Rules

-As required by law, the board has adopted a Student Code of Conduct that prohibits certain behaviors and defines standards of acceptable behavior-both on and off campus as well as on district vehicles-and consequences for violation of these standards.
+The board has adopted a Student Code of Conduct that defines standards of acceptable behavior-on and off campus, during remote and in-person instruction, and on district vehicles-and outlines consequences for violation of these standards.
 The district has disciplinary authority over a student in accordance with the Student Code of Conduct.
 Students and parents should be familiar with the standards set out in the Student Code of Conduct, as well as campus and classroom rules.

-During any periods of instruction during the summer months, the Student Handbook and Student Code of Conduct in place for the year immediately preceding the summer period shall apply.
+During summer instruction, the Student Handbook and Student Code of Conduct in place for the school year immediately preceding the summer period shall apply, unless the district amends either or both documents for the purposes of summer instruction.